benw126/benw126.github.io/index.md

 # About Me

-I am a researcher at Koi Investment Partners with a BSc in Mathematics from the University of Hong Kong, specializing in AI and machine learning to advance the STEM field.
+I graduated in the Class of 2024 from the University of Hong Kong (HKU) with a Bachelor of Science in Mathematics.
+I am currently working as a researcher at Koi Investment Partners, specializing in AI and machine learning.

 # Portfolio